emmagoris/project_case_studies/README.md

 2nd level analysis of the extracted t-values were analysed in R Studio (v.
 2022.07.2).
 The full script of these analyses can be found in the '2ndLevelAnalysis' file.
 - (1) Prior to running the code, the following packages should be loaded in the directory: ggplot2, dplyr, stringr, lme4, stats, optimx, car, tidyr, lattice, pwr, and readxl
-- (2) run the code of the 2ndLevelAnalysis file
+- (2) run the code of  "2ndLevelAnalysis"
 - (3) Model results can be observed in the console, and figures will be plot.